Libya: Sport

 Football is the most popular sport in Libya.
 The country hosted the 1982 African Cup of Nations and almost qualified for the 1986 FIFA World Cup.
 The national team almost won the 1982 AFCON; they lost to Ghana on penalties 7–6.
 In 2014, Libya won the African Nations Championship after beating Ghana in the finals.
 Although the national team has never won a major competition or qualified for a World Cup, there is still lots of passion for the sport and the quality of football is improving.
+It also participated in many Summer Olympics, such as the 2016 Summer Olympics, the 2008 Summer Olympics and more.

 Horse racing is also a popular sport in Libya.
 It is a tradition of many special occasions and holidays.